 A Stockholm cop moves back home to his brother near Norway and Finland.
 He investigates out of control deer poaching.
 He confiscates rifles with no permits.
 Everybody, even his brother and local cops, are against him.
 Things escalate.

-A Policeman from Stockholm comes up to Norrland in Sweden, to join his brother, now when their parents are dead.
-While there he starts to work on a long-running case where Deers have been poached and soon discovers that his brother is involved...Written by
+A policeman from Stockholm comes up to Norrland in Sweden to join his brother, now that their parents are dead.
+While there he starts to work on a long-running case where deer have been poached and soon discovers that his brother is involved...Written by

 Per Bratt <firstname.lastname@example.org>

 10 of 26 people found this review helpful.

 Was this review helpful to you?